 Knowing how difficult it is to manage a lick granuloma once it is established, it only makes sense that trying to prevent one from starting would be ideal.
 If you know your dog has allergies, anxiety, or other factors that predispose him or her to lick granulomas, keep these prevention tips in mind:

-- Administer any prescribed medications as recommended by your vet.
+- Administer prescribed medications as recommended by your vet.

-- If your dog suffers from environmental allergies, work with your vet to create a bathing and grooming routine that helps remove surface allergens.
+- If your dog suffers from environmental allergies, work with your vet to create a bathing and grooming routine to help remove surface allergens.

 - Consider naturally calming treatments and supplements such as Zylkene, Composure Pro, and Solliquin if your dog struggles with anxiety.